 Dog Massage Steps:

 - Calm your dog down before you begin.
 Take them for a long walk if necessary.
 Do not start massaging them when they’re feeling anxious.
-They must be calm and submissive in order to let you do it.
+They should be calm and submissive in order to let you do it.

 - Pet your dog gently all over.
 Talk to them softly to help them maintain their calm.